MinecraftWiiUCodes/MinecraftWiiUPlaza/Tools/Trinity/README.md

 # Trinity
 > by KeyZiro

 Yup, you read that right.
-I am extremely against selling cheat codes in any way, so hopefully this will be a nice lesson for you.
+I absolutely hate anyone selling cheat codes in any way, so hopefully this will be a nice lesson for you.
 ###### ~~$10 is too fucking much by the way~~
 These files are not cracked yet, however you are free to attempt to crack them yourself.
 The RPX's function names are obfuscated.